Indravati River: Source and flow

 The river Indravati rises at an elevation of 914 m in the Kalahandi district of Odisha on the western slopes of the Eastern Ghats.
 It flows west-ward through the Kalahandi, Nabarangapur and Koraput districts for 164 km and after forming the boundary between Odisha and Chhattisgarh states for 9.5 km, enters the Bastar district of Chhattisgarh.
 After flowing 233 km in Chhattisgarh, it turns south and flows along the boundary of Chhattisgarh and Maharashtra for about 129 km and joins Godavari River at the junction of the boundaries of Maharashtra, Chhattisgarh and Telangana states.

 The Indravati sub-basin covers a total area of about 40625 km2.
 Indravati has a catchment area of 7435 km2 in Odisha.
 The length of river is about 535.80 km, and starting from the hills of Kalahandi, it joins the Godavari river near village Bhadrakali in Bijapur district of Chhattisgarh.
 It has a well-defined course from its origin to its confluence with the Godavari River.
-Starting in a south-east direction as a small rivulet in Odisha, it later runs in western direction through Bastar district of Chhattisgarh until it is deflected and runs north-west and then again takes a turn to the south-west.
+Starting in a south-east direction as a small rivulet in Odisha, it later runs in the western direction through Bastar district of Chhattisgarh until it is deflected and runs north-west and then again takes a turn to the south-west.
 During its total course of 535.80 km the river drops by 832.10 m.
 Its bed level at its junction with the Godavari River is of the order of R.L.
-82.3 m compared to the level in Kalahandi from where it takes off is 914.4m.
+82.3 m compared to the level of 914.4m in Kalahandi from where it takes off.

 Indravati and Sabari are interconnected naturally in Odisha area.
 Indravati waters overflow into the Sabari through Jaura Nallah during floods..